Julienne Bušić

-Julienne Bušić (/sh/; born Julienne Eden Schultz; September 20, 1948) is an American writer, activist, and the widow and co-conspirator of Zvonko Bušić.
+Julienne Eden Bušić (/sh/; née Schultz; September 20, 1948 – May 21, 2026) was an American writer, activist, and the wife and co-conspirator of Zvonko Bušić.
 She was arrested with Bušić in 1976 after hijacking TWA Flight 355 and sentenced to life in prison, with early parole.

-Life
+Life and career

 According to her memoir, she was born in Eugene, Oregon, and was raised in Portland, Oregon.
-She graduated from the University of Oregon, attended Vienna University (Austria), and obtained a master's degree in German language, literature, and linguistics at Portland State University.
+She graduated from the University of Oregon, attended University of Vienna in Austria and obtained a master's degree in German language, literature, and linguistics at Portland State University.
 In Oregon, she worked as a nurse's aid, teacher, and mental health therapist for abused teenagers.

-She married Zvonko Bušić in 1972 and they lived together in Austria, Germany, Oregon, and Ohio before moving to New York City.
-They were active in publicizing human rights abuses in the former Yugoslavia, especially the murder of Croatian dissidents by the Yugoslav secret police organization UDBA in the so-called "black program," and in promoting the cause of Croatian independence.
-Julienne Bušić and a friend were imprisoned briefly in Zagreb in the early 1970s for disseminating literature critical of the Yugoslavian government.
+In 1972, she married Zvonko Bušić and they lived together in Austria, Germany, Oregon, and Ohio before moving to New York City.
+They were active in publicizing human rights abuses in the former Yugoslavia, especially the murder of Croatian dissidents by the Yugoslav secret police organization UDBA in the so-called "black program", and in promoting the cause of Croatian independence.
+Julienne Bušić and a friend were imprisoned briefly in Zagreb in the early 1970s for disseminating literature critical of the Yugoslavian totalitarian government.

 On September 10, 1976, she, her husband, and three others hijacked domestic Trans World Airlines flight 355 departing from New York for Chicago, using the threat of a bomb.
-While refueling the hijacked plane at Montreal's Mirabel International Airport, they told officials that they had planted a bomb in a locker at Grand Central Terminal and gave them instructions on finding it.
-They demanded that an appeal to the American people concerning Croatia's independence be printed in the New York Times, the Washington Post, the Chicago Tribune, the Los Angeles Times, and the International Herald Tribune.
+While refueling the hijacked plane at Montréal–Mirabel International Airport, they told officials that they had planted a bomb in a locker at Grand Central Terminal and gave them instructions on finding it.
+They demanded that an appeal to the American people concerning Croatia's independence be printed in The New York Times, The Washington Post, the Chicago Tribune, the Los Angeles Times, and the International Herald Tribune.
 The plane was then flown to Gander, Newfoundland, where 35 of its passengers were released.
 From there the plane was accompanied by a larger TWA plane that guided it to Keflavík, Iceland.
 The hijackers' initial European destination was London, but the British government refused them permission to land.